 In the grand scheme of world history, mass media is new.
 Brand spankin', in fact.
 Film itself has been around just a shade over a century.
 Comparatively speaking, that's not very long when you measure it against the media and art of the past.
 (Painting, music, dance, etc.)

 What we need is history.
 Facts.
-A new way to look at the past.
+A new way to ponder the past.
 Not just through the softened lens of classic film, but through the history of how those films were made.

 I've talked about this podcast previously.
 In fact, it's what brought me back to blogging.
 "You Must Remember This" highlights world history and social norms, providing an educational and easy-to-understand juxtaposition for our current times.